ngholson/g4ScoreBoard/README.md

 ## COMING SOON!
 ADD YOUR OWN CUSTOM LOGO!!
 ```
+UPDATE: so despite my best efforts at this time the solution below is
+	the best i can do withot requiring additional software to be
+	installed by the user.
+I will be changing the text label in the
+	control_panel to display 'Show Custom Logo'

 Until I get all of the code for that completed there is a work around.
 i have included "template.psd" for photoshop users, everyone else can use
 whatever photo editor you wish just make sure the image size is